file-format/Docs/en/compression/b6z.md

 The B6Zip utility supports all these compression standards and is highly optimized resulting in high speed.
 It supports working with [ZIP](/compression/zip/), [TAR](/compression/tar/) and [RAR](/compression/rar/) file formats.
 B6Z files have MIME type application/x-b6z-compressed.

-## How to open B6Z file?

-B6Z files can be opened using the [B6Zip](http://b6zip.com) software on MacOS.

 ## References

 * [B6Zip](http://b6zip.com)